DePayFi/web3-payments/README.md

   toAddress: String (e.g. '0x65aBbdEd9B937E38480A50eca85A8E4D2c8350E4')
   fee: Object (e.g. undefined or fee object)
   feeAmount: BigNumber (e.g. <BigNumber '2100000000000000000'>)
+  fee2: Object (e.g. undefined or fee object)
+  feeAmount2: BigNumber (e.g. <BigNumber '1100000000000000000'>)
+  protocolFee: String (e.g. '1.5%')
+  protocolFeeAmount: BigNumber (e.g. <BigNumber '2100000000000000000'>)
   exchangeRoutes: Array (list of exchange routes offering to convert )
+  currentRouterAllowance: BigNumber (e.g. <BigNumber '2100000000000000000'>)
-  currentAllowance: BigNumber (e.g. <BigNumber '2100000000000000000'>)
+  currentPermit2Allowance: BigNumber (e.g. <BigNumber '2100000000000000000'>)
   approvalRequired: Boolean (e.g. true)
-  approvalTransaction: Transaction (to approve the fromToken being used from the payment router to perform the payment)
-  directTransfer: Boolean (e.g. true)
+  getRouterApprovalTransaction: async (options)=> Transaction (see @depay/web3-wallets)
+  getPermit2ApprovalTransaction: async (options)=> Transaction (see @depay/web3-wallets)
+  getPermit2ApprovalSignature: async ()=> SignatureTransferSignature
   getTransaction: async (options)=> Transaction (see @depay/web3-wallets for details), options can contain { wallet }
 }
 ```

-`approvalRequired`: indicates if a upfront token approval is required in order to perform the payment, make sure you execute `approve` before executing the payment transaction itself.
+`currentRouterAllowance`: Provides the current set allowance for the payment router as BigNumber.

-`currentAllowance`: provides the current set allowance as BigNumber.
+`currentPermit2Allowance`: Provides the current set allowance for permit2 as BigNumber.

-`directTransfer`: indicates if the payment does not require any swapping/exchanging.
+`approvalRequired`: Payment requires an approval (e.g. token transfers on EVM without any pre-approval).

+`getRouterApprovalTransaction`: Transaction to approve the fromToken being used from the payment router to perform the payment.
+Setting options to `{ limited: true }` only approves the amount required instead of a max. approval.

+`getPermit2ApprovalTransaction`: Transaction to approve the fromToken being used from the payment router using permit2 to perform the payment.

+`getPermit2ApprovalSignature`: Receive the permit2 signature transfer signature that can be passed to getTransaction({ signature }).
+Requires prior getPermit2ApprovalTransaction.

 See [@depay/web3-wallets](https://github.com/DePayFi/web3-wallets#sendtransaction) for details about the transaction format.